ucsb-cs148-w24/project-pj03-intelligrocery/team/contributions/CONTRIBS.md

 ### Josh
 - All user testing
-- Converted units to a drop down menu to limit initial input
+- Converted units to a drop down menu to limit initial input and restricted quantity to numbers only
 - Initial research on backend and database choice

 ### Michael